front-commerce/developers.front-commerce.com/source/docs/advanced/payments/overview.md

 - [Payzen](/docs/advanced/payments/payzen.html)
 - [Stripe](/docs/advanced/payments/stripe.html)

 Payments are a sensitive part of any eCommerce store.
-Our team is dedicated to make projects a success and we recommend you to [get in touch with us](mailto:contact@front-commerce.com) so we can provide recommendations about payment integration. **We are always looking for supporting more payment methods.**
+Our team is dedicated to make projects a success and we recommend you to [get in touch with us](mailto:contact@front-commerce.com) so we can provide recommendations about payment integration. **We are always looking to support more payment methods.**